‘Tinto Twin’ Night Event, Blackford Hill

 - Google Map (aerial) - Bing Map (OS)

-The event is likely to be based near the Braid Bowling Club building, Midmar Drive, Edinburgh.
-This is the 'dead end' northern end of Midmar Drive which is just off Midmar Avenue which in turn is off Cluny Gardens A useful map of the immediate area is attached here.
+The event will be based at Braid Tennis Club, 58 Cluny Gardens, Edinburgh EH10 6BR (near junction with Midmar Avenue).
+The action is likely to be accessed from the 'dead end' northern end of Midmar Drive which is just off Midmar Avenue which in turn is off Cluny Gardens A useful map of the immediate area is attached here.
 Please park considerately in the local streets nearby.
-THIS LOCATION IS STILL TBC.

 If you live in or around Edinburgh it is possible to come to the event by foot, bike or bus.
 The following websites will help you plan your route: Lothian Buses and Edinburgh City Council Quiet Routes